VQ-1: 2000s

 In 2002, VQ-1 maintained a permanent detachment in Misawa, Japan, in addition to its home base at Whidbey and its presence in the Persian Gulf.
 Its area of responsibility reaches from the east coast of Africa to the west coast of the United States, roughly two-thirds of the world's surface.

 When defense budget reductions mandated the disestablishment of VQ-1's sister squadron, VQ-2, in May 2012, VQ-1 became the U.S. Navy's sole fleet air reconnaissance squadron flying the EP-3E Aries II and dedicated to the signals intelligence (SIGINT) mission.

+VQ-1 retired their final EP-3E on February 13, 2025, and their final P-3C on February 21, 2025 launched out by Petty Officer First Class Bradley Dillon.
+VQ-1 was formally decommissioned on March 28th, 2025.